 Students who attend Lake Tech shall dress in a manner appropriate for the job in which they are receiving training, including any special protective gear and professional uniforms.
 All clothing must be clean, neat, modest, in good repair, appropriately sized, and be neither distracting nor offensive.
-Jewelry and makeup, if worn, must be in accordance with the program Master Plan of Instruction.
-Please refer to the Master Plans of Instruction for individual program dress code policies.
+Jewelry and makeup, if worn, must be in accordance with this Master Plan of Instruction.

-The Director or designee has the final authority for determining whether or not a student's apparel conforms to the dress code.
+The Executive Director or designee has the final authority for determining whether or not a student's apparel conforms to the dress code.
 If it is determined that it does not, students will be required to change into clothing which will conform to this code or leave campus.
 Students may return to campus when they have changed into appropriate clothing.